Wasserstein Rate Driven CLTs for Markov Chains with Weighted Lipschitz, Sobolev, and Stein Test Functions: Applications

 \begin{remark} Condition $\text{H}$ implies that the function $s$ is not a contraction in the sense that $\sup_{x, y \in \mathbb{R}, x \neq y} \frac{|s(x) - s(y)|}{|x - y|} \geq 1$.
 Also, $\text{H}$ is weaker than $\sup_{x, y \in \mathbb{R}, x \neq y} \frac{|s(x) - s(y)|}{|x - y|} \geq \frac{1+a}{1-a}$.
 For a differentiable function $s$, if there exists an $x_0$ such that $s'(x_0) \geq 1$, then $\text{H}$ holds. \end{remark}

-We now present Lemma~\ref{not_GC}, which indicates that $\Phi$ is not GC if $s$ is not a contraction in the sense of $\text{H}$. \begin{lemma} If $\text{H}$ holds, then $\Phi$ is not GC with respect to $W_{\psi}$. \end{lemma} \begin{proof} By the dual formulation of $W_{\psi}$, we can represent the contraction rate as
+We now present Lemma~\ref{not_GC}, which indicates that $\Phi$ is not GC if $s$ is not a contraction in the sense of $\text{H}$. \begin{lemma} If $\text{H}$ holds, then $\Phi$ is not GC with respect to $W_{\psi}$. \end{lemma}